 Section 1 Establishment of Criteria for Evaluation

 Each department shall establish criteria to serve as the basis of faculty evaluation of teaching.
-The department shall also develop criteria for the evaluation of research, professional and public service, and contribution to the university, consistent with the current URSTPC guidelines approved by faculty senate.
+The department shall also develop criteria for the evaluation of research, professional and public service, and contribution to the university, consistent with the current URSTPC guidelines approved by the Faculty Senate.

 Section 2 Establishment of Department Review Bodies

-Each department shall make provision for a department review body in accordance with one of the following two procedures listed.
+Each department shall make provision for a department review body in accordance with one of the following two procedures listed below.